anki-code/xonsh-cheatsheet/README.md

 '1\n2\r3 4\n5\n'
 ```

+This operator is used under the hood to running commands in the interactive xonsh prompt.

 ### `@()` - use Python code as an argument or a callable alias

 Evaluates Python and pass the arguments: